marioizquierdo/bettertabs/README.md

       * The browser's back and reload buttons will still work as expected.
       * All tabbed sections can be permalinked, keeping the selected tab.
   * Flexible and customizable.
-  * Keep your views testing simple.
+  * Makes testing views simple.
 Thanks to the disabled-javascript feature, you can assert view components with the rails built-in functional and unit tests.
   * The CSS styles are up to you.

 ## Install ##